Water conservation and management projects play an important role in addressing one of the most pressing environmental challenges.

 Many lakes and rivers in India are heavily polluted due to industrial discharge, untreated sewage, and agricultural runoff.

-According to the Central Pollution Control Board (CPCB), a significant percentage of India’s water bodies are classified as polluted, with levels of pollutants exceeding permissible limits.
+The Central Pollution Control Board (CPCB) reports that a large percentage of India’s water bodies are polluted, with pollutant levels surpassing permissible limits.

 2.Ganga River Basin